Bitcoin vs Gold

 Bitcoin has recently been dubbed the digital gold after users have found it as a great store of value and an equally useful hedge on inflation and poor market performance.
 With such novel technology now being thrown into the spotlight and beginning to integrate with the traditional economy is it possible that Bitcoin could replace gold?

-Find everything you need to know in this short guide about Bitcoin, gold, how they compare and whether Bitcoin could eventually replace this asset.
+Find everything you need to know in this short guide about buying Bitcoin, buying gold, how they compare and whether Bitcoin could eventually replace this asset.

 What Is Bitcoin?

 Bitcoin was created in 2009 shortly after the 2008 economic recession.
 The seismic events of 2008 had revealed a new concern for centralized financial systems and out of this grew the first truly decentralized peer-2-peer cash system: Bitcoin.
 This network was supposed to be able to simply send financial transactions and the value they hold to one another without the need for any centralized authority.
 The Bitcoin network would inherit its infrastructure from the community of miners that ran and verified its transaction, and get its security from cryptographic means.

 It was this cryptography element that also interested some users to see Bitcoin as a store of value, as a comparable virtual gold.
 Today this is how we know Bitcoin; it now sets the bar and trends for the entire cryptocurrency market with a total market capitalization of over $840 trillion.
 Bitcoin also famously has no leader, instead, it is a mysterious figure known as Satoshi Nakomoto, a riddle yet to be solved by the community.
 You can find the Bitcoin white paper online written by Satoshi that sets out the core principle of how this technology works.